Click on the links below to skip to your preferred section:

 13.3 - What are the cybersecurity considerations when acquiring a business?

-Cyberattacks can result in major damage for a company, such as higher costs from operational disruption, altered business practices and reputational damage.
-Cybersecurity considerations are thus an important consideration for potential acquirers or investors of Canadian businesses.
+Cyberattacks can cause major damage to a business, such as higher costs from operational disruption, altered business practices and reputational damage.
+Cybersecurity considerations are thus an important factor for potential acquirers or investors of Canadian businesses.

-The buyer can also negotiate contractual protections in relation to the purchase agreement or, holdback on the purchase price payable to the seller(s) to cover cybersecurity remediation costs post-acquisition.
+The buyer can also negotiate contractual protections to the purchase agreement or include holdbacks on the purchase price payable to the seller(s) to cover cybersecurity liability costs post-acquisition.

 13.4 - Are companies being held liable in class actions for data breaches?